Your browser is out-of-date!

 Then step inside the van to scrutinise taps, showers, toilet flush mechanisms, and the hob, oven and grill.

-13 Remember, any van that’s been used for one two-week holiday once a year, rather than five UK tours and a trip to Spain, will have experienced much less in the way of wear and tear, but might have suffered from spending long periods immobile in storage.
+Find out how often the previous / existing owners used the van.
+Remember, any van that’s been used for one two-week holiday once a year, rather than five UK tours and a trip to Spain, will have experienced much less in the way of wear and tear, but if the previous owners have been storing a caravan for long periods, it will have also been immobile for quite a while.

 The date of the tyre